IPL Auction 2022: Can Mumbai Indians put in place a new winning template?

-All eyes are on the Mumbai Indians to see if they can somehow find the players who will help them replicate the success that has made them the most storied team in the history of the IPL.
+All eyes are on the Mumbai Indians to see if they can somehow find the players who will help them replicate the success that has made them the most storied team in the history of the Indian Premier League.

 With a total salary cap of Rs 90 crore available at the mega auction for each team, the eight franchises were eligible to retain up to 4 players with a maximum of three Indians, two overseas players and two uncapped Indians.

-Each of the eight franchises used the Player Retention option with Chennai Super Kings (CSK), Delhi Capitals (DC), Kolkata Knight Riders (KKR) and Mumbai Indians (MI) opting to retain four players each.
+Each of the eight franchises used the Player Retention option with Chennai Super Kings, Delhi Capitals, Kolkata Knight Riders and Mumbai Indians opting to retain four players each.

-Rajasthan Royals (RR), Royal Challengers Bangalore (RCB) and Sunrisers Hyderabad (SRH) have retained three players each while Punjab Kings (PBKS) have retained two.
+Rajasthan Royals, Royal Challengers Bangalore and Sunrisers Hyderabad have retained three players each while Punjab Kings have retained two.
 As a result, PBKS will have the highest salary purse available with Rs 72 crore while Delhi Capitals have the least at Rs 47.50 to be used at the mega auction.
+Mumbai Indians, for their remaining 21 slots available, have Rs 48 crore.

 MI built their success on stability and while they still have four core members, their focus will be on trying to first build their best XI before they go looking for the other variables.